My kids LOVE crafts! Me? Not so much. Crafts, art supplies, and six kids ages 11 and under, just isn’t my idea of fun.

 The holidays soften me a bit and I’m more apt to give in to the crafting pleas.
 Besides, every family with kids needs the token turkey and Christmas tree craft adorning their home during Thanksgiving and Christmas.

 Bonus points if the activity is educational too.
 That’s why I really like this cute turkey craft.
 It helps the little ones work on coloring matching and identification.
 Plus, this one really doesn’t fall into the messy category and it’s pretty easy to make.
 And did I say cute?
+Another cute idea is making Thanksgiving handprints crafts.

 Read on to find out just how simple it is to make this adorable coloring matching turkey craft.